poneding/ssher/README_en-US.md

 # ssher

-ssher is a lightweight SSH connection management command-line tool that allows you to connect to your server more conveniently.
+ssher is an easy-to-use command line tool for connecting to remote servers.

 ssher developed with Go language, so it supports multiple platforms, including Linux, MacOS, and Windows.